hydraulic-software/conveyor/guidebook/docs/configs/hocon.md

 [HOCON has a formal specification](hocon-spec.md) which describes its base features and rules in a more rigorous way.

+## Extending the defaults

+!!! tip "Lists"
+    It's good style to always append to lists rather than overwriting them.
+If you assign directly, importing other configs won't work as you'll overwrite the values they place in shared lists.
+In other words write `key += value` rather than `key = [ value ]`.
+The first form adds to whatever `key` currently holds, the second replaces it.

 ## Conveyor Extensions

 Conveyor adds the following features to base HOCON: